Danu-12/FirstcClub-Category-Clubhouse-Performance-Analysis/README.md

    However, after exploring  Deeper and category-level testing, visibility did not consistently correlate with higher orders or stronger ratings.
 Several high-visibility categories failed to generate proportional demand or customer satisfaction, indicating that visibility alone does not guarantee trust or sales.

    As a result, the business logic was refined.
 Orders and ratings were given greater weight as they better reflect conversion efficiency and customer validation.
-Visibility is now treated as an enabling metric, while orders and ratings serve as performance confirmation metrics
+Visibility is now treated as an enabling metric, while orders and ratings serve as performance confirmation metrics.

   ---

+**Rating as a Quality Proxy**

+* Ratings were initially treated as a proxy for customer satisfaction and platform quality, with a benchmark set at or above the platform average of 3.97.
+The assumption was that higher ratings reflect strong product quality and service experience, aligning with FirstClub’s premium and curated positioning.

+   However, ratings can be biased due to low review volumes, extreme feedback behavior, or category-specific tendencies.
+More importantly, ratings capture satisfaction at a specific point in time and do not indicate repeat purchase or sustained trust.

+   Therefore, order count was evaluated alongside ratings, as it better reflects actual customer behavior and ongoing validation of product quality.

+  ---

+**Orders as a Trust and Validation Metric**

+* During deeper analysis, total orders emerged as a stronger validation metric than visibility for a quality-focused platform.
+The underlying assumption is that higher orders signal repeat purchase behavior and customer trust, and that orders better reflect true conversion efficiency of digital shelf space.

+   However, this logic has limitations.
+Certain categories naturally generate higher purchase frequency (e.g., snacks) compared to occasional categories (e.g., seafood), which may distort comparisons.
+Furthermore, total orders do not distinguish between new and repeat customers, making it difficult to conclusively interpret them as a measure of loyalty without additional customer-level data.
+---

 ## Tools Used

-- Microsoft Excel – Structured data analysis
+- Microsoft Excel – Structured data analysis and simplifying the Visualization
-- Tableau – Performance dashboards and tier comparisons
+- Tableau – for visualization
 - Google Slides – Executive stakeholder presentation
+- Google Gemini & Chatgpt - for understanding business logic deeply and structuring the documentation

 ---